pts/pymediafileinfo/README.txt

 * It's fast (see FAQ entry Q4) even though it's written in Python, and some of the alternatives are written in C or C++.
 * It has only a few dependencies: stock Python 2.4, 2.5, 2.6 or 2.7; no
-  external package installation needed.
+  package installation needed.
 * It isn't not fooled by incorrect media metadata: it gets media parameters directly from the media data (e.g. width sometimes from the video frames themselves).

 Disadvantages of mediafileinfo.py:

-* Doesn't support many media formats for width and height.
+* It oesn't support many media formats for width and height.
-* Isn't able to get metadata (such as author and EXIF tags).
+* It isn't able to get metadata (such as author and EXIF tags).

-Usage (don't type the leading $):
+Usage on Unix (don't type the leading $):

   $ curl -L -o mediafileinfo.py https://github.com/pts/pymediafileinfo/raw/master/mediafileinfo.py
   $ chmod 755 mediafileinfo.py